rizac/gfzreport/gfzreport/templates/annual/sphinx/report.rst

 .. _map_ge_stations:

 .. mapfigure:: GEOFON stations in {{ year }}.
 Colours denote the data availability (white: 0% to red: 100% availability).
-Symbols represent the level of corrective maintenance needed: circle for “none”, square for “on site”, triangle (up) for “remote”, triangle (down) for “Remote incl.
-HW shipment”.
+Symbols represent the level of maintenance needed: circle for “none”, square for “on site”, triangle (up) for “remote”, triangle (down) for “Remote including HW shipment”.
 An “X” next to the symbol indicates metadata updates.
    :header-rows: 1
    :align: center
    :delim: space